 Penile implants can also be used to treat severe cases of a condition that causes scarring inside the penis, leading to curved, painful erections (Peyronie's disease).

 Penile implants aren't for everyone.
-Your doctor might caution against penile implants if you have:
+Your health care provider might caution against penile implants if you have:

 - An infection, such as a pulmonary infection or urinary tract infection

-Keep in mind that while penile implants allow men to get an erection, they don't increase sexual desire or sensation.
-Most penile implants also won't make your penis any larger than it naturally is at the time of surgery.
-In fact, your erect penis might be slightly shorter than it used to be.
+While penile implants allow men to get an erection, they don't increase sexual desire or sensation.
+Penile implants also won't make your penis any larger than it is at the time of surgery.
+In fact, with an implant, your erect penis might seem slightly shorter than it used to be.

 Risks of penile implant surgery include: